cylmat/cheats/php/psr1.md

 # PSR12 - Extended Coding Style
 #

-2.2 Files
+2. General
 - Use LF only
 - Php file MUST end with non-blank line LF
 - ?> MUST be omitted tag for php-only files
-2.3 Lines
 - NO hard limit, Soft MUST be 120 length, 80 line length recommanded
 - No end line trailing spaces
-2.4 Indent
 - MUST be 4 spaces indent
-2.5 Keywords
 - Reserved words short and lowercase (ex: bool, int)

-3 Namespace, imports
+3. Namespace, imports
 - Opening <?php tag.
 - File-level docblock.
 - One or more declare statements.